ncbi/elastic-blast-docs/docs/source/configuration.rst

 ``ELB_NUM_NODES``
     Number of nodes to start in the kubernetes cluster.
 ``ELB_USE_PREEMPTIBLE``
-    Experimental feature to use pre-emptible nodes in the kubernetes cluster.
+    Use `pre-emptible nodes <https://cloud.google.com/kubernetes-engine/docs/how-to/preemptible-vms>`_ in the kubernetes cluster.
 Set to any value to enable.
 Default: disabled.
-``ELB_MIN_NODES``
-    *Applies to autoscaling only*: specifies the minimum number of nodes to keep in the kubernetes cluster.
-``ELB_MAX_NODES``
-    *Applies to autoscaling only*: specifies the maximum number of nodes to grow the kubernetes cluster to.
 ``ELB_PD_SIZE``
     Size of the persistent disk attached to the cluster.
 Default: ``500G``.
 Smaller disks than that result in performance degradation.
 ``ELB_LABELS``
     Labels for cloud resources, must be in the form ``key1=value1,key2=value2,...``.
     They are handy for tracking costs in GCP.
 Default: ``program=$ELB_BLAST_PROGRAM,db=$ELB_DB``.
-``ELB_ENABLE_STACKDRIVER_K8S``
-    Enable stackdriver logging/monitoring for kubernetes.
-Default: disabled.

 BLAST configuration options
 ---------------------------